apple-p1e/master-arbeit/README.md

 Actually, this is my sandbox where I am trying to do my master thesis with the topic "Development of a classification system for the identification of vehicle classes".
-For now, I have implemented the following classifiers:
+For now, I have implemented the following algorithms:

 * Minimum distance
 * K-Means